How to adjust dirt bike suspension sag on your own without help

-There are two possibilities with regards to static sag after adjusting your dirt bike suspension for your weight.
-The first is that your static sag is too small after adjustment.
-The second is where the static is to much.
+There are two possibilities with regards to Static Sag after adjusting your dirt bike suspension for your weight.
+The first is that your Static Sag is too small after adjustment.
+The second is where the Static Sag is to much.

-If your rider sag is at the correct level, but your static sag is more than what your owners manual says.
-Let’s say for example let’s say at 50mm.
-This means you’ve put too little pre-load on the spring because you must be smaller and lighter than average, which means you now have too much static sag.
+If your Rider Sag is at the correct level, but your Static Sag is more than what your owners manual says.
+Let’s say for example at 50mm.
+This means you’ve put too little pre-load on the spring because you must be smaller and lighter than average, which means you now have too much Static Sag.

 What is dirt bike sag?

 When we talk about sag, we are talking about how much your dirt bike “sags”.
 Or put another way, it’s how much your shock absorber compresses.
-This is either when the bike is sitting on the ground by itself under its own weight (static sag).
-Or when you are sat on the bike (rider sag or total sag).
+This is either when the bike is sitting on the ground by itself under its own weight (Static Sag).
+Or when you are sat on the bike (Rider Sag or Race Sag).

-Then there’s “free sag”, which is with the bike on a stand when the rear wheel is off the ground and there’s zero weight on the shock.
+Then there’s “Total Sag”, which is with the bike on a stand and with the rear wheel is off the ground so there’s zero weight on the shock.